9 drinking games every fresher & old timer student should know

 If any rules are compromised, the standard punishment is to drink two fingers (digits!) of your chosen beverage.

 8. Ring of fire

 Set up the game by placing a pint glass on a table and spreading a deck of cards around it in a circle.
-Everyone grabs their drink and sits around the glass and the deck in a circle, with no gaps between people.
-From here on in, if anyone breaks the circle, they have to immediately down their drink.
-Yes, loo breaks count.
+Everyone grabs their drink and sits around the glass and the deck in a circle, with no gaps between the cards.
+From here on in, if anyone breaks the circle of cards, they have to immediately down their drink.

 Choose someone to begin.
 They pick a card from the pile, which determines what everyone must do.
 The play moves clockwise and everyone must pick a card, until all the cards have been taken from the ring.
 You can choose what the cards mean, or follow these suggestions (which is the way we play):

 - Ace: Waterfall.
-Begin drinking.
+The person who picked the card begins drinking.
 Everyone else must follow.
 The second person can only stop drinking once you have stopped drinking and the third person can only stop drinking once the second person has stopped drinking.
 You get the idea.

 - Four: Whores.
 Girls drink.
 (Yup, a charmingly named round, this one...)

 - Five: Thumb Master.
-You can now put your thumb to your forehead at any point during the game.
+You can now put your thumb on the table at any point during the game.
 The last person to copy the move has to down their drink.

 - Six: Dicks.
 Guys drink.

 - Seven: Heaven.
 Point to the sky.
 The last person to follow suit drinks.

 - Eight: Choose Your Mate.
 Pick a friend to drink with you... every time you drink, they drink.

 - Nine: Busta Rhymes.
 Choose a word and in turn, everyone must say a rhyme.
 Whoever hesitates or fails has to drink.
 OR, pick a dance move, and the next person has to imitate it and add their on.
 Go round until someone can't remember all of the dance moves.